-'Trade receivables' are reviewed periodically on an individual basis for evidence of impairment.
-Objective evidence of impairment includes significant financial difficulty of counterparties, an increase in slow or delayed payments and observable changes to national and local economic conditions that would impact collection of receivables.
+'Trade receivables' are reviewed periodically on an individual basis for impairment.
+Impairment includes significant financial difficulty of counterparties, an increase in slow or delayed payments and observable changes to national and local economic conditions that would impact collection of receivables.

-For the 'finance debtor', a significant change to national economic conditions, financial difficulties at Rochdale Borough Council and slow or delayed remittances from the Council could be considered objective evidence of impairment.
+For the 'finance debtor', a significant change to national economic conditions, financial difficulties at Rochdale Borough Council and slow or delayed remittances from the Council could result in impairment.